Tensor network simulations for nonorientable surfaces: Results

 \section{Results}

-We implemented the crosscap and rainbow boundary conditions on both the Ising and three-state Potts model to calculate the free energy terms $F_\mathcal{C}$ and $F_\mathcal{R}$.
-As shown in Fig.~\ref{fig:fr} and Fig.~\ref{fig:fc}, both terms obtained from tensor network calculations fit well with \eqref{eq:zk-scaling} or \eqref{eq:zrp2-scaling}, up to $\beta\sim 128$ and $\beta\sim 32$ for the Ising model and three-state Potts model, respectively.
-The rainbow free energy term is also calculated by \eqref{eq:fr-refl}, with resulting $\widetilde{F}_\mathcal{R}$ in perfect agreement with $F_\mathcal{R}$, the value obtained by using spatial reflection operator.
-The deviation from the theoretical value for the three-state Potts model is attributed to a finite-bond dimension effect.
-Notably, an enhancement in accuracy was achieved by increasing the bond dimension $\chi$ (Not shown here).
-These findings underscore the effectiveness and precision of our proposed methodologies.
+We implemented the crosscap and rainbow boundary conditions on the $q$-state Potts models with $q=2,3$ and $4$ to calculate the free energy terms $F_\mathcal{C}$ and $F_\mathcal{R}$.
+Note that the $q=2$ case corresponds to the Ising model.
+As shown in Fig.~\ref{fig:fr}, the rainbow free energy term $F_\mathcal{R}$ exhibits excellent agreement with the theoretical scaling in Eq.~\eqref{eq:zrp2-scaling} up to approximately $\beta \sim 128$ for $q=2$, $\beta \sim 32$ for $q=3$, and $\beta \sim 16$ for $q=4$.
+The rainbow free energy term is also calculated via Eq.~\eqref{eq:fr-refl}, with the resulting $\widetilde{F}_\mathcal{R}$ in perfect agreement with $F_\mathcal{R}$, the value obtained by using the spatial reflection operator as in Eq.~\eqref{eq:fr-sro}.

+Regarding the crosscap free energy $F_\mathcal{C}$, as shown in Fig.~\ref{fig:fc}, the results for $q=2$ and $3$ align well with Eq.~\eqref{eq:zk-scaling}.
+However, the $q=4$ model ($\chi=80$) exhibits a deviation which is consistent with previous findings~\cite{tang_universal_2017}, where it is conjectured to stem from marginally irrelevant perturbations.
+We attribute the apparent accuracy at $\chi=45$ to a fortuitous cancellation of errors.
+Aside from this exception, our numerical results systematically approach theoretical predictions as the bond dimension increases.
+These results underscore the effectiveness and precision of our proposed methodologies.

 Finally, we proceed to calculate another set of CFT data, specifically $\Gamma_k$, as outlined in Eq.~\eqref{eq:Gammak}.
 This equation can also be interpreted as the overlap $\langle\phi_k|\mathcal{C}\rangle$, which allows us to compute $\Gamma_k$ by evaluating the overlap between the normalized primary state $|\phi_k\rangle$ and the crosscap state $|\mathcal{C}\rangle$.
 Recalling that the transfer matrix on a cylinder is given by $e^{-2\pi(L_0+\bar{L}_0)}$, where $L_0$ and $\bar{L}_0$ represent the holomorphic and anti-holomorphic components of the dilatation operators, respectively, its eigenvectors correspond to the primary operators and their descendants.
 Importantly, the leading eigenvector $|i_0\rangle$ in the previous sections is associated with the identity operator $\mathbb{I}$.
 Consequently, we derive the following relation: